ibm-cloud-docs/openshift/openshift_registry.md

         <li>[Automatically scanning](/docs/Registry?topic=va-va_index) the vulnerability of images.</li>
         <li>Controlling access through [{{site.data.keyword.cloud_notm}} IAM policies](/docs/Registry?topic=Registry-user) and [separate regional registries](/docs/Registry?topic=Registry-registry_overview#registry_regions).</li>
         <li>[Retaining images](/docs/Registry?topic=Registry-registry_retention) without requiring storage space in your cluster or an attached storage device.
 You can also set policies to manage the quantity of images to prevent them from taking up too much space.</li>
-        <li>Using the private service endpoint so that clusters on only the private network can still access the registry.</li>
         <li>[Setting storage and image pull traffic quotas](/docs/Registry?topic=Registry-registry_quota) to better control image storage, usage, and billing.</li>
         <li>Pulling licensed IBM content from the [entitled registry](/docs/openshift?topic=openshift-registry#secret_entitled_software).</li></ul>
         <br>To get started, see the following topics:<ul>